jmakino/simdsort/README.md

 Gueron and  Krasnov 2015,
 10.1093/comjnl/bxv063

-In the AVX2 version, bitonic sort is called for n<= 8.
+In the AVX2, AVX512 and SVE  versions, bitonic sort is called for n<=8, n<=16 and n<=16, respectively.

 ## Changelog